 The human skull contains four pairs of interconnected air-filled cavities around the nose, which are referred to as sinuses.

-All the sinuses open into the nasal cavity to enable free flow of air and mucus.
+The walls of these hollow cavities contain thin mucus-secreting membranes and are lined with tiny hair-like outgrowths called cilia.
 The cilia push the mucus produced within the sinuses toward small openings that lead to the nose so that it can be drained out.

 When the sinus tissue becomes inflamed due to an infection or allergy, the cilia are unable to function properly.

 Inflammation of the sinuses that blocks the drainage of mucus into the nose is called sinusitis.
+(1)

 It is usually caused by a bacterial infection, but the entry of certain viral and fungal pathogens in the respiratory tract can also trigger swelling of the sinus tissue.

 Inflammation of the sinuses can also occur as an allergic response, which is referred to as “allergic sinusitis.”
+(1)